JamesIves/github-pages-deploy-action/README.md

 #### Operating System Support 💿

 This action is primarily developed using [Ubuntu](https://ubuntu.com/).
 [In your workflow job configuration](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/workflow-syntax-for-github-actions#jobsjob_idruns-on) it's reccomended to set the `runs-on` property to `ubuntu-latest`.
-Operating systems such as [Windows](https://www.microsoft.com/en-us/windows/) are not currently supported.

 ```
 jobs: